GriffinJohnston/ldrs/readme.md

 ### `speed: number`

-This sets the speed of the animation.
+The speed of the animation.
 Each loader uses this number a little differently (individual parts of a given loader might have different timing), but in general this number represents the duration of a single full animation loop in seconds, so smaller = faster.

 ```jsx
 <Ring speed="1.75" />